 It's easy to spend an extended time at Boiler Bay.
 The neighboring city of Depoe Bay is also worth some attention.
 Here, alongside a similar edge-of-the-world view, Depoe Bay offers more things to do, like guided whale tours and chartered fishing adventures.

 8. Devils Punchbowl State Natural Area

-Created by the collapse of two sea caves close to the shore, this unique geological feature is easily accessed less than a mile drive from the 101.
-A good time to visit is during high tide, when the incoming water rips and roars through the punch bowl to highlight the powerful force of the ocean.
 Low tide is also a fun time to visit as the receding water reveals rich tide pools brimming with aquatic life.
-Just north of the punch bowl, Otter Rock provides a surf break that is popular for nearly all levels of riders.
+Just north of the punch bowl, Otter Rock provides a popular surf break for nearly all levels of riders.
 Among all the other excitement, Devils Punchbowl is also a great place to see whales during the migratory season (March through June).

 Location: Otter Rock, Oregon

 Yaquina Head is a designated Outstanding Natural Area, located just over 10 miles south of Depoe Bay and easily accessible from the 101.
 While the center of attention is the historic 1872 lighthouse at the tip of the basalt head, framed by colorful wildflowers in the early spring and summer, there is much to explore on this scenic promontory.